The-OpenROAD-Project/OpenLane/regression_results/README.md

         "
         ```

-    - Varaint Section:
+    - SCL-specific section

-        You can use the variant section to specify information that you would like to be sourced before sourcing variant specific information:
+        You can use this section to specify information that you would like to be sourced before sourcing SCL-specific information:

         ```
         FP_CORE_UTIL=(40 50)